georgeeggers/Noted/README.md

 <img src='src-tauri/icons/Square310x310Logo.png' style='width: 100px; height: 100px;'>

-Noted is a graphical thought organizer and notes app made for the 2026 WCPS Media Expo.
+Noted is a graphical thought organizer and note taking app made for the 2026 WCPS Media Expo.
 # Why Noted?
 Noted isn't your average note taking app.
 It's a graphical thought organizer.
 Noted redifines how notes are taken, by providing users with a 2d workspace, called a Board.
 Users can spawn various different nodes, and rearrange them, almost like making a digital scrapbook.
 Noted has all sorts of different nodes for every scenario, such as
  - Text Nodes for storing plaintext notes